alifmz/alifmz/README.md

 - 👋 Hi, I’m @alifmz
-- 👀 I’m interested in electrical engineering an computer engineering
+- 👀 I’m interested in electrical engineering and computer engineering
 - 🌱 I’m currently learning python and how to code
 - 💞️ I’m looking to collaborate on coding projects
 - 📫 How to reach me: a.faramarzi.lighvan@gmail.com